 Another factor that can help you decide which destination is the best to travel to with your parents is the things they will never be interested in.
 With those have in mind, you can immediately slash out places that will surely make your parents unhappy.

-If one of your parents fear crowded places, don’t bring them to densely populated cities.
-Or, if they fear heights, don’t travel to high altitude hiking destinations with trails at the cliff’s edge.
+If one of your parents fears crowded places, don’t bring them to densely populated cities.
+Or, if they fear heights, don’t travel to high-altitude hiking destinations with trails at the cliff’s edge.
 Most of our parents are no longer concerned about conquering their fears.
 Unless they told you to do so.

 Know what our parents need